They say…

 First sold beer: September 2005

-An upmarket brewpub under railway arches by Borough Market, Brew Wharf became one of the early pioneers of the current resurgence in brewing.
-One of four -restaurants at food and drink visitor attraction Vinopolis, it was the creation of two successful restaurateurs: Claudio Pulze, who was also behind the Cantina restaurant elsewhere in the complex, and Trevor Gulliver, of award-winning British eatery St John in Clerkenwell, a longtime supporter of beer with food.
-From the beginning, the venue boasted an 8 hl microbrewery, visible behind glass opposite the kitchen and intended to be considered an equal partner in gastronomic excellence.
+An upmarket under railway arches by Market, Brew Wharf became one of the early pioneers of the current resurgence in London brewing.
+One of four bar-restaurants at food and drink visitor attraction Vinopolis, it was the creation of two successful London restaurateurs: Claudio Pulze, who was also behind the Cantina restaurant elsewhere in the complex, and Trevor Gulliver, of award-winning British eatery St John in Clerkenwell, a longtime supporter of beer with food.
+From the beginning, the venue boasted an 8 hl microbrewery, visible behind glass opposite the and intended to be considered an equal partner in gastronomic excellence.

-Phil and Steve attempted setting up a beer firm called Saints and Sinners with the intention of marketing some of the beers more widely, but Steve had returned to the US by 2011 and Phil found his time taken up elsewhere. continued for some years under Angelo and subsequent brewers, but the venue was sold early in 2014 and the new owners decided to let the brewhouse fall idle.
-It’s since been moved to the Breakwater brewery in Dover, Kent.
-The whole Vinopolis complex closed for redevelopment at the end of 2015: at the time of writing, a planned area of “urbane and welcoming new retail streets, cultural galleries and commercial office space” is not yet complete.
+Phil and Steve attempted setting up a beer firm called Saints and Sinners with the intention of marketing some of the beers more widely, but Steve had returned to the US by 2011 and Phil found his time taken up elsewhere.
+Brewing continued for some years under Angelo and subsequent brewers, but the venue was sold early in 2014 and the new owners decided to let the brewhouse fall idle.
+It’s since been moved to the Breakwater brewery in Dover, Kent, also run by Phil.

 Leave a Reply